MarkWentink/DSED/content/posts/Path_finding/index.md

 > **Detail level 3:**
 >
 > 1. Create a `not_visited` list of all accessible nodes.
 > 2. Create a dictionary or table for distance values, starting all nodes except the start point at `infinite` distance.
-The start point gets distance `0`.
+> 3. Set the distance entry for the start point to `0`.
-> 3. Mark the start point as the `current` node.
+> 4. Mark the start point as the `current` node.
-> 4. For each accessible neighbour of the current node:
+> 5. For each (accessible) neighbour of the current node:
->    - check if it has already been visited.
+>    - check if it has already been visited (i.e. if it's been removed from not_visited).
 If so, skip it.
 >    - If the neighbour is still in `not_visited`, calculate its distance as the distance value of the current node, plus the cost of traveling between them.
 >    - If that calculated distance is less than what's currently recorded, overwrite the recorded value.
-> 5. When all neighbours are processed, remove the current node from not_visited.
+> 6. When all neighbours are processed, remove the current node from not_visited.
-> 6. Pick the node from not_visited with the lowest distance value as the next current node.
+> 7. Pick the node from not_visited with the lowest distance value as the next current node.
-> 7. Repeat steps 3-7 until the exit node has been processed.
+> 8. Repeat steps 3-7 until the target node has been processed.

 To explore the code implementation in a bit more detail, I have taken an example from one of my favourite coding challenges, Advent of Code.
 You can read about it in [Climbing Mountains]({{< ref "Dijkstra_demo" >}})